 Why do you need a UPS?

-- Immediately provide backup power during power failure to keep your computers running
+- Immediately provide backup power during power failure to keep your business running

-- Bridge the prower gap until a standby generator is synchronised using a dedicated battery
+- To bridge the power gap until a standby generator is synchronised

 - Protect against brownouts, power spikes, voltage dips, fluctuations and complete power failures

 - Shut down a computer or server in an orderly manner

 - Reduce downtime costs and protect critical equipment